When To Meet The Parents: Taking Your Relationship To The Next Level

 If your relationship with your parents is complicated, you should wait until your relationship with your partner is strong enough to support each other through the experience.

-How important is it to you and your partner?
+How important is meeting the parents to you and your partner?

 Another element that can help you decide when it's time to meet the parents is how much it matters to you and your partner.